r3tr0ananas/eye-break-go/README.md

 ## Why did i do this?

-i don't know, was bored.
+I don't know, was bored.

+Also learning go.